 Nikki Highsmith Vernick, MPA

-Nikki has served in a governor-appointed role on the Maryland Health Quality and Cost Council and currently serves as a member of the board of trustees for the Association of Baltimore Area Grantmakers and chair of the board of the National Academy of State Health Policy.
+Nikki has served in a governor-appointed role on the Maryland Health Quality and Cost Council and currently serves as a member of the board of trustees for the Association of Baltimore Area Grantmakers and chair of the board of the National Academy for State Health Policy.
 She also volunteers at her children’s schools and is a Leadership Howard County Class of 2014 graduate.
 She was recently named one of the 50 Women to Watch in the Baltimore Sun.

 Favorite things in Howard County